UPPS 04.04.43 - Workers' Compensation Injuries, Illnesses, and Claims

-Election 2 - Employee elects not to use accrued sick leave or annual leave.
+Election 2 – Employee elects not to use accrued sick leave or annual leave.
 Employee will not receive workers’ compensation payments until after a seven-day waiting period.
 The waiting period begins the first calendar date after the last active workday.
-Note: employees who select Election 2 will change their work status to leave without pay (LWOP).
+NOTE: Employees who select Election 2 will change their work status to leave without pay (LWOP).

 A classified employee with earned FLSA or state compensatory time may use it at the end of Election 1 after using their selected amount of sick and annual leave, or immediately with Election 2.
-The employee must present a written request to the Workers’ Comp specialist in order to use compensatory time during the lost time period the employee is away from work due to a work-related injury or illness (Ref: Office of the Attorney General, Opinion No. JC-0188, March 1, 2000).
+The employee must present a written request to the Workers’ Compensation specialist in order to use compensatory time during the lost time period the employee is away from work due to a work-related injury or illness (Ref: Office of the Attorney General, Opinion No. JC-0188, March 1, 2000).

-Immediate supervisory personnel responsibilities (of injured employee):
+Immediate supervisory personnel (of injured employee) responsibilities:

 Additional responsibilities of the supervisor: